 Food Intolerances and Autism

 I've been asked if I can explain how food intolerances can cause issues for people on the Autism spectrum.
-Some of you are being fed misinformation that Autism is actually caused by toxins, gut bacteria and nutritional deficiencies.
+Some of you are being fed misinformation that Autism is actually caused by toxins, gut bacteria, and nutritional deficiencies.
 While any of these can exacerbate the sensory issues associated with Autism, they are not the cause of it.
 Autism can NOT be cured simply by changing a person's diet or giving them a detox program.
 At the most, you can alleviate the symptoms if a person does have a food intolerance, which in turn can make life easier for them by giving them one less discomfort to worry about.
 Discomforts which could be getting in the way of their ability to learn as they grow and mature by causing a constant internal annoyance or distraction.

 Here's how it works:

 Some people on the Autism spectrum have certain food intolerances, the same way as some people who are not on the Autism spectrum have the same food intolerances.
 Each person on the spectrum is as unique as an individual who is not on the spectrum, so some have issues with certain foods while others don't.
 In the case of a person on the Autism spectrum, the sense of discomfort from having a food intolerance can either be enhanced or it can be less noticeable compared to people with the same food intolerances who aren't on the spectrum.
 If the person on the spectrum who has the food intolerance is in discomfort, then it can consume their entire lives and actually get in the way of day to day learning and coping.
-Remove the foods that are causing the issue, and the discomfort will also be removed which frees the person's mind up for getting on with more important things, such as life skill development.
+Remove the foods that are causing the issue, and the discomfort will also be removed which frees the person's mind up for getting on with more important things, such as life skills development.

 Will removing food groups help everyone on the Autism spectrum?